 There are costs associated with obtaining these records.
 Those costs are explained below.

 We receive between 600 and 750 requests for death certificates each month.
-Our office can only provide death certificates for deaths that occurred in Duval County.
+Death certificates can be provided by our office for all deaths that occurred in any county from 2009 to present.
+Death certificates for years prior to 2008 can only be provided for deaths that occurred in Duval County.

 Who can obtain a copy of a death certificate?

 Without the cause of death listed: